thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 let token = cst.token_at_offset(TextSize::from(byte));
 ```

-This innocuous line is doing quite a bit of work under the hood, traversing our tree with rutheless efficiency to grasp the token at our offest.
+This innocuous line is doing quite a bit of work under the hood, traversing our tree with ruthless efficiency to grasp the token at our offset.
-Fortunately, we put `rowan = 0.16` in our toml file, so we're moving along.
+Fortunately, we put `rowan = 0.16` in our TOML file, so we're moving along.
 We're not immediately done with our token.
 Our offset might have landed us perfectly between two tokens (you never know what these users will think up next).
 In such a case, we do our best to pick a meaningful token: